Serve through Outreach - Transfiguration

 Highlands Ministry

 Twice per month a team of volunteers offers Communion to individuals at the Highlands of Pittsford.
 Volunteers are scheduled quarterly.
-If you are interested in joining the team, please contact Margie Benza in the parish office.
+If you are interested in joining the team, please contact Margie Benza (Margie's email) in the parish office.

 Kentucky Men's Retreat